danortiz-wk/pokemon-card-fragment/README.md

-# Pokemon GraphQL example using Query
+# Pokemon GraphQL example using Fragments